TABLE OF CONTENTS

 - Subject names: Displays courses by name

-- Use subject colours: By default, courses are colour coded to match the line that they appear in (each line has its own colour).
-This may be changed by selecting subject colours instead.
+- Use subject colours: By default, courses display to match the line colour they are in.
+Enable this option to display by subject colours instead.

 - Display by: Lines: Headings are displayed in Line order.
-This is useful to quickly see which lines students do not have a subject in.
+Useful to see which lines students do not have a subject in.

 - Display by: Preference: Headings are displayed in Student preference order.
-This is useful to highlight the preference level of any missed courses.
+Useful to highlight the preference level of any missed courses.

-- Sort by this course: Select a course, then select 'Sort by this course'.
-The results order will be arranged according to this course, with students who chose it as the highest preference listed first, then the next level preference and so on.
+- Sort by this course: Click a course, then click 'Sort by this course'.
+This will display students by preference level for the selected course, ie students who chose it at the highest preference first, then the next level preference and so on.

 Score